 Technical Snapshot (1984 Setup)

 The complex at Malo Polje was designed by the renowned Slovenian brothers Janez and Vlado Gorišek, who were also responsible for the famous ski flying hill in Planica.
-The facility featured two primary jumps:

 • 90-metre hill: Used for the "large hill" competition.

-The jumps were oriented parallel to one another, sharing a common oval landing slope and out-run area.
-A spacious judges' tower housed competition management, the International Ski Federation (FIS) delegates, and an electronic equipment centre for length measurement.
-Next to the landing area, a large building provided platforms for official guests and two floors for radio and television commentators.
+• Commentary and officials’ building: Next to the landing area, a large building provided platforms for official guests and two floors for radio and television commentators.

 Then and Now: Destruction and Survival

 Following the 1984 Games, Malo Polje remained an active training ground, with the 70-metre hill’s plastic matting allowing athletes to jump year-round.
-However, the outbreak of the Bosnian War (1992–1995) transformed the Olympic venue into a frontline battleground.
+However, with virtually no local following for the sport or an established association to support it, no further World Cups or other international events were organised at the Olympic venue.

 The facilities suffered heavy damage during the conflict.
 By the war's end in 1995, the once-pristine ski jumps were left in ruins.
 The judges' tower, which had hosted international officials and the electronic timing centre in 1984, was repurposed during the later stages of the war; UNPROFOR peacekeepers used the structure as a base, leaving a layer of history that is still visible today.